dlbuchholz/vhdl-lab/README.md

 ## Simulation

 All modules include testbenches with complete functional coverage using `assert`.
 Simulations are run using ISim.
 Extend simulation time if necessary (e.g., 20 µs) to allow testbench loops to complete.

+## Getting Started with Xilinx ISE

+1. **Create a new project**
+   - Open ISE → `File > New Project`
+   - Name the project (e.g. `vhdl-lab`) and select a folder
+   - Set FPGA configuration as listed above

+2. **Add a VHDL source file**
+   - Right-click the project → `New Source` → VHDL Module
+   - Example: `mux4to1.vhd`
+   - You may define ports during creation or edit them later manually

+3. **Add a testbench**
+   - `New Source` → VHDL Test Bench
+   - Example: `tb_mux4to1.vhd`
+   - Choose the module to test when prompted

+4. **Simulate**
+   - Switch to `Behavioral Simulation` view in the hierarchy pane
+   - Right-click the testbench → `Simulate Behavioral Model`
+   - Set simulation run time to at least 20 µs (via `Simulation Properties`)

+5. **Analyze waveforms and results**
+   - Use ISim to inspect signals
+   - `assert` statements in testbenches verify correctness automatically